 What is Abstinence?

 Abstinence can mean different things for different people.
-It may mean no sexual contact of any kind or abstaining from certain kinds of sex.
+It may mean no sexual contact of any kind or not having certain kinds of sex.
 For a variety of reasons, a person may choose abstinence at some point in their life.
 You can still choose abstinence even if you have had sex in the past.
-For birth control, abstinence means not allowing sperm near the vaginal opening.
+For birth control, abstinence means not allowing sperm (ejaculate or pre-ejaculate) near the vaginal opening (inside the vagina).
 For the prevention of sexually transmitted infections (STIs), abstinence means no genital-to-genital, or mouth-to-genital contact.

 How effective is Abstinence?